Updated: Jun 1

 Whenever there is a provision to the effect “that the court shall presume a fact” the court cannot exercise its discretion.
 It is compelled to take the fact as proved, i.e., it shall have to presume the fact.
 But in this case, the court will be at liberty to allow the opposite party to adduce evidence to disprove the fact so presumed and if the opposite party is successful in disproving it, the court shall not presume the fact.

 “Conclusive proof ”

-The word ‘conclusive’ itself denote a “proving that something is true”, or “ending any doubt”.
+The word ‘conclusive’ itself denotes a “proving that something is true”, or “ending any doubt”.

 When one fact is declared by this Act to be conclusive proof of another, the Court shall, on proof of the one fact, regard the other as proved, and shall not allow evidence to be given for the purpose of disproving it.

-When the law says that a particular kind of evidence would be conclusive, that fact can be proved either by that evidence or by some other evidence which the court permits or requires.
-When such other evidence is adduced, it would be open to the court to consider whether upon that evidence, the fact exists or not.
+When the law says that a particular kind of evidence would be conclusive, that fact can be proved either by that evidence or by some other evidence that the court permits or requires.
+When such other evidence is adduced, it would be open to the court to consider whether, upon that evidence, the fact exists or not.

-The phrase ‘Conclusive proof is to found in Sections 41, 112 and 113 of the Evidence Act and S. 82 of the Indian Penal Code.
+The phrase ‘Conclusive proof is found in Sections 41, 112, and 113 of the Evidence Act and S. 82 of the Indian Penal Code.